prashantbaher/tcc-blog/4-about.md

 A few years ago, I want to *automate* my repetitive tasks.
 So I was looking for resources for creating `VBA` macros.

 I started with *recording macros* but soon I realized its limitation.
-Then was again looking for tutorials on creating macros from scratch.
+Then I started looking for tutorials on creating macros from scratch.

-I found some tutorials on websites but they are not much help.
+I found some tutorials on websites but they are not much helpful.

 After browsing these websites and tutorials I found that I need to learn 2 things for creating macros from scratch.